buchanankerswell/buchanankerswell.github.io/_posts/2023-05-26-kerswell-et-al-backarc.md

 description: "Applying interpolation methods to surface heat flow data near subduction zones"
 date: 2023-05-26
 categories: latestWork
-mathjax: true
 ---

 This work investigates methods for interpolating surface heat flow data near subduction zones.
-We applied two different interpolations methods, *Similarity* and *Kriging* to the [ThermoGlobe](http://heatflow.org) dataset (Jennings et al., 2021), and compared the results.
+We applied two different interpolations methods, *Similarity* and *Kriging* to the Global Heat Flow Database ([GHFDB](http://ihfc-iugg.org/products/global-heat-flow-database)) and compared the results.
 Interpolations show that surface heat flow is complex and often discontinuous along strike near subduction zones, thus implying that the deep thermal structure and/or near-surface modifications are also discontinuous.

 The [manuscript](https://buchanankerswell.com/assets/dissertation/dissertation-ebook.html#chpt3) is in preparation for *Geochemistry, Geophysics, Geosystems*.
 You can find the preprint [here]({{ "assets/pdf/kerswell-kohn-backarc-g3-2023.pdf" | relative_url }}).